wp-plugins/ad-injection/readme.txt

 = How can I put ads on category (or other archive pages)? =

-The top, random and bottom ads can be placed into the category pages.
+The top, random, bottom and footer ads can be placed into the category pages.
 Category pages are a type of archive.

 On the main settings page for Ad Injection just enter the number of adverts you want on these page types using the Archives column in the 'Ad placement settings' section.